There’s no question about it, the Coromandel is an incredible place.

 If you want to explore the quintessential Coromandel scenery of white sandy beaches and brilliant red pohutukawa trees, then this is a breathtaking 2.5km coastal walk is the one for you.
 This 1 hour walk will take you to some epic sights, such as the famous Cathedral Cove itself, to lesser known beauties such as Gemstone Bay and Stingray Bay, which are known for their wonderful diving and snorkelling spots.

-While the track is very well maintained there are rather steep inclines and large steps, requiring an average level of fitness at a minimum and it is unfortunately not wheelchair friendly.
+While the walking track is maintained there are rather steep inclines and large steps, requiring an average level of fitness at a minimum and it is unfortunately not wheelchair friendly.
 However Instagram and photography lovers who feel fit and ready, will rejoice at the incredible array of lookouts and picture perfect photo opportunities found along the way.

 2. Coromandel Coastal Walkway